 - Get plenty of sleep by staying active during the day, limiting naps as well as caffeine.
 End each day with a calming activity, such as listening to quiet music or reading.

-For specialized home health care in Decatur or a nearby community for those with dementia or delirium, or any other chronic condition, contact the leading dementia care team at Atlanta Home Care Partners by calling (404) 228-0103 any time.
+For specialized senior care in Atlanta for those with delirium or any other chronic condition, contact award-winning Atlanta Home Care Partners by calling (404) 228-0103 any time.
 Please see our full service area.